Repton (video game): Derivatives

-Because of Reptons ubiquity on the platform it became impossible not to compare to it any later commercial scrolling-map game for the BBC/Electron.
-Later puzzle-based games such as Bonecruncher and Clogger might justifiably be said to be derivative of Repton, but this perception also encompassed arcade adventure/role-playing games presented in the four-way-scrolling format (the notable ones being Ravenskull and Pipeline) despite their different style involving unique objects and encounters and unexpected traps.
+Due to Reptons ubiquity on the platform, it is sometimes compared to other scrolling-map games for the BBC/Electron.
+Later puzzle-based games such as Bonecruncher and Clogger might be said to be derivatives of Repton, and this perception is also encompassed by arcade adventure/role-playing games presented in four-way-scrolling format – the notable ones being Ravenskull and Pipeline – despite their different styles involving unique objects, encounters and unexpected traps.

 A non-scrolling 5-level type-in called Pitfall Pete written by Jonathan Temple was also described as "'Repton' style" when it was published by BEEBUG in 1986 and expanded to 15 levels in 1991.Repton's original author has written a public domain Java rocks-and-diamonds game, Rockz, which features elements in the vein of both Repton 2 and Boulder Dash.

-A game called Mole Miner was released for Android devices in 2009 by Little Fluffy Toys Ltd. The game was designed by Kenton Price, who also wrote Ripton (see above).
+A game called Mole Miner was released for Android devices in 2009 by Little Fluffy Toys Ltd. The game was designed by Kenton Price, who also wrote Ripton.
 It builds on the rocks-and-diamonds genre typified by Repton, extending it with features such as explosives, sliding ice and wraparound, and includes a community level designer.
 Mole Miner contains 60 levels created by Michael S. Repton, the author of many levels in later Repton series games.